 Over a fifth of undeclared work is in the European construction industry.
 As of 2019, 19 % of all undeclared jobs were in the construction sector, with this figure varying, however, from region to region.
-In the Nordic nations and East-Central Europe, nearly a third (30 %) of all undeclared work was in the construction sector, compared with just a fifth (20 %) in Western Europe and only one in seven undeclared jobs (15 %) in Southern Europe.30 Four particular features of the construction industry might contribute to a higher propensity of undeclared work in this sector: the nature of the supply chains, the fragmentation of work, the high level of mobility among construction workers, and the fierce competition between construction companies.31
+In the Nordic nations and East-Central Europe, nearly a third (30 %) of all undeclared work was in the construction sector, compared with just a fifth (20 %) in Western Europe and only one in seven undeclared jobs (15 %) in Southern Europe.
+Four particular features of the construction industry might contribute to a higher propensity of undeclared work in this sector: the nature of the supply chains, the fragmentation of work, the high level of mobility among construction workers, and the fierce competition between construction companies.

-The construction sector was one of the first economic sectors in which subcontracting became a widespread phenomenon, raising concerns regarding a possible erosion of workers' rights at the lower end of the subcontracting chain.32 Most construction activities involve several companies with different specialisations.
+The construction sector was one of the first economic sectors in which subcontracting became a widespread phenomenon, raising concerns regarding a possible erosion of workers' rights at the lower end of the subcontracting chain.
+Most construction activities involve several companies with different specialisations.
 Sometimes these companies work consecutively, sometimes simultaneously.
 Traditionally, these specialisations are subcontracted or outsourced by the main contractor to other companies, which in turn also subcontract and/or outsource the work.
 This often results in a long chain of subcontractors, involving many companies.
-A major disadvantage of long subcontracting or outsourcing chains is the lack of transparency and accountability.33
+A major disadvantage of long subcontracting or outsourcing chains is the lack of transparency and accountability.

-Key challenges identified by the Platform (2017)34 in tackling undeclared work in the construction supply chains are:
+Key challenges identified by the Platform (2017) in tackling undeclared work in the construction supply chains are:

-- Identification of subcontractors in construction supply chains; - The fraudulent practice of letter-box companies posting workers to different Member States from the one where they are registered; - Lack of labour inspectors carrying out inspections on construction sites; - ▶ High levels of unemployment cause workers to accept bad working conditions; - Difficulty of finding evidence and effectively sanctioning violations through the ordinary tools of labour inspections; - Fraudulent construction companies without own construction activity.
-They only provide workers to construction companies at both national or cross-border level.35 https://ec.europa.eu/commfrontoffice/publicopinion/index.cfm/survey/getsurveydetail/instruments/special/surveyky/2250 31 https://www.fiec.eu/application/files/8016/0127/8404/2020 - TUWIC Toolkit EN low res.pdf
+- ▶ Identification of subcontractors in construction supply chains; - ▶ The fraudulent practice of letter-box companies posting workers to different Member States from the one where they are registered; - ▶ Lack of labour inspectors carrying out inspections on construction sites; - ▶ High levels of unemployment cause workers to accept bad working conditions; - ▶ Difficulty of finding evidence and effectively sanctioning violations through the ordinary tools of labour inspections; - ► Fraudulent construction companies without own construction activity.
+They only provide workers to construction companies at both national or cross-border level.

-The possible solutions identified in the 2017 Platform toolkit for tackling undeclared work in construction supply chains were36:
+The possible solutions identified in the 2017 Platform toolkit for tackling undeclared work in construction supply chains were :